alexnope/nobot/README.md

-# nobot
+# RNG Bot
-Just a discord bot I am messing around with for fun
+Now creating a bot specifically for randomness